Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Introduction

 Note that we are assuming that $\Gamma $ is neat.
 In particular $-\Id\not \in \Gamma $.
 In fact the above formulae are also true for arbitrary $\Gamma \subset \Gamma _{0}$ of finite index not containing $-\Id$.
 If $\Gamma $ contains $-\Id$ the right hand side has to be multiplied by $2$.

 We mention that Theorem~\ref{th:intro-vol-jac} and Corollary~\ref{th:intro-asy-dim} generalize results proved in \cite{bkk} for the case $g=1$, $k=m=4$ and $\Gamma=\Gamma(N) \subset \SL_2(\Z)$ a principal congruence subgroup.
-As we shall see in Remark \ref{rmk:limsup2}, the $\limsup$ in Theorem \ref{th:intro-vol-jac} and Corollary \ref{th:intro-asy-dim} is actually a $\lim$ for sufficiently divisible $\ell$.
+As we shall see in Remark \ref{rmk:limsup2}, the $\limsup$ in Theorem~\ref{th:intro-vol-jac} and Corollary~\ref{th:intro-asy-dim} is actually a $\lim$ for sufficiently divisible $\ell$.

 We expect that our method to compute asymptotic dimensions can be generalized to other spaces of automorphic forms on mixed Shimura varieties.
-Indeed, the b-divisorial approach to Chern-Weil theory from \cite{BBHJ} continues to hold in these cases whenever the natural invariant metrics give rise to psh line bundles.
+Indeed, the b-divisorial approach to Chern--Weil theory from \cite{BBHJ} continues to hold in these cases whenever the natural invariant metrics give rise to sufficiently nice psh line bundles.